 The Importance of Staying Compliant

-All those reasons we previously covered on why it’s important to stay compliant while holding an educational event?
+All those reasons we previously covered on why it’s important to stay compliant when holding a Medicare educational event?
 They fit here as well.

 Don’t forget, during your event, you may unknowingly speak with a secret shopper.
 By treating all attendees with respect and following the rules, you can ensure a secret shopper will only have good things to report.